 Are your employees happy?
 The happier the employee, the higher the productivity.
-Studies show that more than 70% of workers are disengaged at work and disengaged workers are costing the U.S. $450-550 billion each year in productivity.
+Studies show that more than 70% of workers are disengaged at work and disengaged workers are costing billions each year in productivity.
 Don’t let your employees and business suffer and start boosting employee happiness and productivity!
 Check out 4 ways to help do both:

 1. Spice things up with fun technology It’s a win-win.
-With cool and advanced technology, your business is more efficient and employees have more fun!
-If you’re in the foodservice industry, ditch the paper menus and consider digital menu boards.
+With cool and advanced technology your business is more efficient and employees have more fun!
+If you’re in the foodservice industry ditch the paper menus and consider digital menu boards.
 You and your employees can have fun with the design and customers can engage with large, dynamic displays.
-Or what about your Point of Sale system?
+What about your Point of Sale system?
 No employee wants to work with a dated legacy system that lags and is inconsistent.
-Upgrade to sleek iPad Point of Sale systems that are faster, smarter, and equipped with more tools to make day-to-day work easy and fun.
+Upgrade to sleek iPad Point of Sale systems that are faster, smarter and equipped with more tools to make day-to-day work easy and fun.

-4. Recognize good work Everyone wants to feel their hard work is appreciated.
-Recognize and reward employees for their good work.
+4. Recognise good work Everyone wants to feel their hard work is appreciated.
+Recognise and reward employees for their good work.
 Whether it’s a shoutout for their achievements or gift-giving as a thanks, a little goes a long way.
 Make an effort to ensure you value your employees by encouraging a good work/life balance and strong employee recognition.